Hong Kong Payroll Services

 - Creating and submitting your company’s annual accounts, administration, and year-end statements

 - Creating payment schedules for wage tax, national insurances, and net wages

 - Ensuring proficient personal income tax returns for you and your employees

 Outsourcing payroll is a popular practice for Hong Kong employers, and it is easy to see why.
 Outsourcing company payroll saves money and time, and guarantees paid employees, filed tax returns, and fulfilled social security obligations in full and on time.
-Bradford Jacobs provides the complete service to remove the anxiety and stress from your administration.

-What Is Required to Set up Hong Kong Payroll?
+What is required to set up Hong Kong Payroll?

 To set up Hong Kong payroll for your expansion efforts, you will need to meet specific requirements, which will depend on how you establish your presence in the country.